Corrupted (band)

-Corrupted are a Japanese doom/sludge metal band, formed in Osaka in 1994.
-They are known for avoiding interviews and publicity.
-They have recorded several albums, including split albums with other artists and perform regularly in Japan and abroad.
+Corrupted are a Japanese doom/sludge metal band from Osaka, founded in 1994.
+The band is notoriously shrouded in mystery due to their avoidance of publicity by never doing interviews or taking press photos, with the only existing photographs of them being ones taken by fans at concerts.
+Additionally, they are known for writing their lyrics almost exclusively in Spanish, with certain sections occasionally containing Japanese, English, and German.
+Since their inception, the band has released several full-length albums and EPs, including split albums with other bands, and they often perform live regularly in Japan and abroad.

 Musical style

 They were described by JB Roe of Grooveshark as "some of the heaviest, gloomiest doom/sludge around, distinctly cacophonous, layering feedback pulverizing progressions into a distinctly cacophonous rumble."
 However, some songs feature long acoustic sections, spoken-word interludes, and unconventional instruments.
 An example of the latter can be found on their 2005 album El mundo frio, which is a 72-minute song with extensive sections of harp.
 Iann Robinson wrote on Nonelouder.com, "Right when you think you can peg Corrupted as an all Doom band they release a lush acoustic set within their bleak musical landscape."

 They mainly sing in Spanish, with some songs containing sections in Japanese or English.